skysparq/grib2-go/README.md

 Details about the GRIB2 file format can be found at [NCEP](https://www.nco.ncep.noaa.gov/pmb/docs/grib2/grib2_doc/).

+NOTE: This package is not yet version 1.
+The API is subject to change until the v1 release.

 ## How to use

 Install in your project by running `go get github.com/skysparq/grib2-go@latest`